universalbasket/sdk/README.md

 ### Section
 Section is a template contains one or more of inputs form that you wish to submit together.
 Sections templates will always consist of forms and submit button.
 Also section template gets 3 arguments, `name`, `data` and `skip` and returns html templates using lit-html.
 This template is rendered only when the specified data is available and meanwhile, inline-loading will be shown.
-- name: section name.
+- name: String - section name.
 Usually use it for submit button.
-- data:Object the data object you specified in ubio.config.js as _waitFor_
+- data: Object  the data object you specified in ubio.config.js as _waitFor_
-- skip function that skip the section without submitting and render next section on page.
+- skip: function - skip the section without submitting and render next section on page or navigate to next page if it is last section of the page

 ### Data
+There are 5 kind of data that stored in localStorage and they can be used in ‘pages[n].sections[m].waitFor’ in ubio.config.js and Summary templates in layout directory.
+- `outputs`: output populated from live job.
+- `inputs`: inputs submitted to automation cloud.
+- `cache`: cache data retrieved from cache service.
+- `local`: hardcoded data provided in config file.
+- `_`: data related to job such as otp, service name etc.

+> when you specify waitFor, you will need to specify which type of data as a prefix i.e ‘output.availableAddresses’.
+And there are priorities when you specify it among the output cache and local.
+(Output > cache > local)

 ## Built With